LogtalkDotOrg/logtalk.org/_pages/coding_style_guidelines.md

 Goals in clause bodies
 ----------------------

 As a general rule, write one goal per line.
 Exceptions are green cuts and goals like `nl` after a write term goal.
 In this case, write the two goals in the same line.
-Red cuts should always be written in a separate line.
+Red cuts should always be written on a separate line.

 Complex goals can be more readable, however, using several lines.
 For example: